ionos-cloud/uptrends-operator/README.md

 > The annotations are evaluates agains the `host` fields on the `rules`.
 Wildcard hosts and empty hosts are ignored.

+### `uptrends.ionos-cloud.github.io/monitor.guid` Default: `""`

+This can be used to add the monitor to a Monitor Group identified with a `MonitorGroupID`.

 ## Examples

 [/examples](/examples/) contains the example of an `Ingress` and `Uptrends` based monitor.